fardog/Timestamp/README.md

 * Build from source

 The process for building/sideloading APKs varies from watch to watch, and is not documented here.
-The project is a standard [Android Studio 3.0][studio] project, and may be directly ported/built with no special considerations.
+The project is a standard [Android Studio][studio] project, and may be directly ported/built with no special considerations.

 ## Complications